-The devices feature two methods for determining the UVLO threshold.
+The device features two methods for determining the UVLO threshold.
 By connecting the UVLO pin to GND, the preset, internal UVLO threshold of 12V (typ) is selected.
 If the voltage at UVLO rises above the UVLO select threshold (V{UVLO_SEL}), the device enters adjustable UVLO mode.
-Connect an external voltage-divider to the UVLO pin, as shown in the Typical Application Circuit to adjust the UVLO threshold. $R1 = 2.2M\Omega$ is a good starting value for minimum current consumption.
-Since V{SET} is known, $R1$ has been chosen, and V{UVLO} is the target value, $R2$ can then be calculated by the following equation:
+Connect an external voltage-divider to the UVLO pin, as shown in the [Typical Application Circuit](#) to adjust the UVLO threshold.
+The permitted undervoltage lockout set point range of the device is 5.5V to 24V.
+R1 = 2.2MΩ is a good starting value for minimum current consumption.
+Since V{SET} is known (1.22V typ), R1 has been chosen, and V{UVLO} is the target value, R2 can then be calculated by the following equation: